NEW YEAR, NEW GOALS: Kickstart your SaaS development journey today and secure exclusive savings for the next 3 months!

 Paperclip doesn't let agents run continuously.
 Every agent executes in discrete cycles called heartbeats.
 During a single heartbeat, the agent receives its current context (active goals, assigned tasks, remaining budget), makes decisions or executes work, and then stops.
 The next heartbeat triggers a new cycle.

 This design solves two problems.
 Continuous execution makes it difficult to inspect what an agent did or why.
 Heartbeats produce a clear audit record: one cycle, one set of inputs, one set of outputs.
-It also eliminates the infinite-loop failure mode where an agent retries a broken task indefinitely.
-If a heartbeat completes with an error, the operator can inspect the logs and decide whether to re-trigger, reassign, or intervene before the next cycle fires.
+It also reduces the risk of uncontrolled continuous execution because each run has a bounded cycle that can be inspected before the next heartbeat is triggered.

 Budget Discipline